datacommonsorg/data/scripts/proteinInteractionEBI/README.md

 This directory stores all scripts used to import datasets from the European Bioinformatics Institute (EMBL-EBI).
 Here we only import the three subsets of the ontologies: "interaction detection method", "interaction type" and "database citation", which are commonly used in protein-protein interactions.

+## Usage

+To generate 'BioOntologySchema.mcf' which contains all the schemas and "psimi2dcid.txt" which contains paired PSI-MI identifiers and DCID, you need to prepare the schema mcf ('schemaMCF.mcf') first, then run:

+'''bash
+python3 parseEBI.py ./mi.owl ./schemaMCF.mcf
+'''

+If new reference sources which are not properties in dcs occur, 'BioEBINewSource.txt' containing such information will be generated as well.

 ## Database format